James Hamilton, Duke of Châtellerault: Pro-English policy

 Initially, Arran was a Protestant and a member of the pro-English party.
-In 1543 he helped to negotiate the marriage of the young Queen Mary to Edward, son of King Henry VIII of England, who had broken with Rome.
+In 1543 he helped to negotiate a plan for the marriage of the young Queen Mary to Edward, son of King Henry VIII of England, who had broken with Rome.
 In the same year, he authorised the translation and reading of the Bible in the vernacular.
-On 27 January 1543 he arrested Cardinal Beaton, who favoured the Auld Alliance.
+On 27 January 1543, he arrested Cardinal Beaton, who favoured the Auld Alliance.
 Beaton was imprisoned at Dalkeith Palace and then Blackness Castle.
-Acting on pro-English advice, in March 1543 Arran prevented Mary of Guise from moving Mary, Queen of Scots from Linlithgow to Stirling Castle.
+Acting on pro-English advice, in March 1543 Arran prevented Mary of Guise from moving Mary, Queen of Scots, from Linlithgow to Stirling Castle.
+Historians refer to this period as Arran's "Godly fit".

 However, Henry VIII doubted Arran's commitment to English policy and wanted him deposed.
 On 18 March 1543, Arran met the English ambassador, Ralph Sadler, in the garden at Holyrood Palace.
 Later that day George Douglas of Pittendreich, brother of Lord Angus, told Sadler, that despite their successes:

 if there be any motion now to take the Governor from his state, and to bring the government of this realm to the king of England, I assure you it is impossible to be done at this time.
 For, there is not so little a boy but that he will hurl stones against it, and the wives will handle their distaffs, and the commons universally will rather die in it, yea, and many noblemen and all the clergy be fully against it.